Laurele Mitchell BA (Hons) PgDip MNCS (Snr Accred)

-I am a qualified person-centred counsellor with thirteen years' experience in counselling and mental health.
+I am a qualified person-centred counsellor with thirteen and a half years' experience in counselling and mental health.
 I am also a senior accredited registrant with The National Counselling Society and I adhere to their Code of Ethics and appear on their Accredited Register.
 I have worked in a variety of different settings, including an Employee Assistance Programme (EAP) and the NHS, as well as a number of different voluntary organisations.

 Training, qualifications & experience